 Brand Names: Silenor

-Doxepin (Silenor) is used to treat insomnia in people who have trouble staying asleep.
+Doxepin tablets (Silenor) are used to treat insomnia in people who have trouble staying asleep.

 Doxepin may also be used for purposes not listed in this medication guide.

 oval, green, imprinted with 6, SP

 What are the possible side effects of doxepin (Silenor)?

 Some people using this medicine have engaged in activity while not fully awake and later had no memory of it.
 This may include walking, driving, or making phone calls.
 If this happens to you, call your doctor right away.